codingcatgirl/choo/docs/transit/start.rst

     A real time time object consists of a ``time`` attribute``, which is always a ``datetime`` object in the ``YYYY-MM-DD HH:MM`` format and an optional ``delay`` attribute, which is the currently expected delay as a ``timedelta`` object in seconds.

     If the ``delay`` attribute is missing, no real time data is available.
 If the ride is on time the delay will be 0 seconds.

+For more information about the JSON format, see `Model Serialization`_.

 Python Interface
 ----------------